axeal/tf-vsphere-rancher2/README.md

 ## How to use

 - Clone this repository
+- Ensure you have a copy of the RancherOS VMWare autoformat ISO in your vSphere datastore https://github.com/rancher/os/releases/latest/download/rancheros-vmware-autoformat.iso
 - Move the file `terraform.tfvars.example` to `terraform.tfvars` and edit (see inline explanation)
 - Run `terraform apply`